 I have worked at many facilities, plants, and refineries in my career and I have been present for numerous security and operational incidents.
 One memorable one happened during the startup of a sulfur plant post-turnaround.
 The operations staff were having issues pumping liquid sulfur to the blocking plant.
 They heated up the beds to roughly 600F (315C) and started to pump sulfur through the pipe.
 However due to the fact that there was improper purging of the sulfur line and the chemistry of sulfur when it cools, there was a giant blockage in the line.
 This caused the line to pop holes throughout the system streaming molten hot sulfur into the forest.
 Once sulfur hits air it rapidly cools and hardens, which in this case created a dangerous winter yellow wonderland in the woods.

-For the many companies promising protection from cyber attacks and breaches by threat actors, it is easy to engage in this sort of “ambulance chasing” in the hopes that creating fear, uncertainty, and doubt will ultimately drive product sales.I am of the opinion that a company selling OT security assesment products would do better to stand behind experience, knowledge, and research to show the value of their tools.
+For the many companies promising protection from cyber attacks and breaches by threat actors, it is easy to engage in this sort of “ambulance chasing” in the hopes that creating fear, uncertainty, and doubt will ultimately drive product sales.I am of the opinion that a company selling OT security assessment products would do better to stand behind experience, knowledge, and research to show the value of their tools.

 Organizations that are part of the critical infrastructure, manufacturing and other industrial sectors that are heavily OT dependent, absolutely must be concerned about OT cyber security, but this concern must be coupled with processes optimization and engineering excellence, and well trained personnel to ensure true safety.